-I’m in the midst of marathon training- this means I’m tired a lot of the time.
-Especially now, I’m conscious of the need for healthy nutritious food to keep me going and to help with recovery – a good balance of carbs and protein and with vegetables thrown in for good measure.
+If I’m training for a long race, this means I’m tired a lot of the time.
+Especially now, I’m conscious of the need for healthy nutritious food to keep me going and to help with recovery.
+Minestrone soup is a good balance of carbs and protein and with vegetables thrown in for good measure.

 What I love about making a big batch of minestrone is it can last for a few days and/or can be frozen.
 If freezing, you’ll want to leave out any of the last minutes additions like pasta and cook this fresh when you reheat the soup.